nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 #### Components Get Updated Props Even if `shouldComponentUpdate()` Returns `false`
 If a component needs to track a piece of state to dispatch actions but doesn't need it to determine its rendering, `shouldComponentUpdate()` can return false when that piece of state changes but it will still have the updated piece of state when dispatching the action.

-#### Asynchronous Actions use Functions that Return Promises
+#### Asynchronous Actions
 Take the example of loading an external file, `file.json`.
-A component would dispatch an action that is a function that returns a Promise.
-The Promise will be tracked by the Thunk middleware in the CMC store.
-For an example of this, look at `loadInitialData()` in `src/_core/Actions/LayerActions.js`.
+A component would dispatch an action that is a function that returns a function `function (dispatch, getState) { ... }`.
+This function can then perform any number of asyncronous actions and use the dispatch argument to send off state updates as needed.
+For an example of this, look at `loadInitialData()` in `src/_core/actions/MapAction.js`.

 <a id="cmc-react-redux-idioms"></a>
 ### CMC React & Redux Idioms